gregorybesson/ai-deep-learning-notes/TensorFlow.md

 - Inputs should have a mean = 0 and equal variance (small).
 - Weights should be randomized, a mean = 0 and equal variance (small).

+we have also 2 techniques to minimize errors during SGD:

+## Momentum technique
+- running average of the direction of previous steps of the sgd

+## Learning rate decay
+- for each step of the sgd, we decrease the learning rate

+## hyper-parameters of a sgd
+- initial learning rate
+- learning rate decay
+- momentum
+- batch size
+- weight initialization

+These numerous hyper-parameters make the optimization of the deep-learning function hard.
+We then can use one approach calles ADAGRAD which takes care of initial learning rate, learning rate decay and momentum.
+It makes learning less sensitive to hyper-parameters.

 > SGD is the core of deep learning because it's efficient with big data and big models